MrMahmoodAlam/File-FolderSystem/README.md

-Certainly!
-Here's a description for your Python script, suitable for uploading to GitHub:

----

 # File and Folder Management Script

 This Python script provides a simple command-line interface for creating and managing files and folders in a specified directory.
 It includes functionalities to create single or multiple files and folders, list all files and folders, and search for specific files or folders within a directory.